Attribute Restoration Framework for Anomaly Detection: Experiments

 \subsection{Visualization Analysis}

-\textbf{Anomaly detection on images.} In order to demonstrate the effectiveness of the attribute restoration framework for anomaly detection in a simple and straightforward way, we visualize some restoration outputs from ARNet, comparing with GANomaly in Figure~\ref{img:color} and Figure~\ref{img:cifar10_vis}.
+In order to demonstrate the effectiveness of the attribute restoration framework for anomaly detection in a simple and straightforward way, we visualize some restoration outputs from ARNet, comparing with GANomaly in Figure~\ref{img:color} and Figure~\ref{img:cifar10_vis}.
 For MNIST and CIFAR-10, all visualization results are based on the same experimental setting in which the number ``6'' and the class ``horse'' are considered normal samples respectively.

 The first column ``Ori'' represents original images. ``I'' means images after Attribute Erasing Module.
 Note that the restoration error is calculated between outputs and original images.
 Cases with low restoration error with original images are considered normal, otherwise anomalous.
 For example, the bottom line in Figure~\ref{img:color} shows the testing results of number ``9''.
-Intuitively，four outputs are far different from ``Ori'' and thus recognized as anomalous.
-Except for the number ``6'', the other numbers get either wrong direction or ambiguous restoration outputs from our ARNet.
+Intuitively, four outputs are far different from ``Ori'' and thus recognized as anomalous.
+Except for the number ``6'', the other numbers get either wrong direction or ambiguous restoration outputs from ARNet.
 It enlarges the gap of restoration error between normal and anomalous data.
 However, all the outputs from GANomaly are similar to the ground truth, meaning that it is less capable to distinguish between normal and anomalous data.
 In addition, for the anomalous cases in Figure~\ref{img:cifar10_vis}, restoration errors even larger since the wrong colors the ARNet used for image restoration.
 All the outputs show that ARNet attempts to restore the input images using the orientation or color distribution of the normal classes learning from the training set.

-\textbf{Anomaly detection on videos.} Figure~\ref{fig:shanghaitech} shows restoration error maps of AE and ARNet on an anomalous frame of ShanghaiTech, in which the highlight regions (regions with high restoration error) are considered as anomalous.
-In this frame, human chasing is the anomalous event (red bounding box in Figure~\ref{fig:shanghaitech} (a)).
-Due to good model generalization, AE reconstructs this frame properly even including the anomalous event (human chasing), leading to a low reconstruction error (reconstruction error map almost all black in Figure~\ref{fig:shanghaitech} (b)) Thus, AE cannot correctly detect this anomalous event.
-On the contrary, ARNet can not restore the anomalous region properly and significantly highlights the anomalous regions in the restoration error maps in Figure~\ref{fig:shanghaitech} (c and d).
-This is the reason why ARNet outperforms state-of-the-arts in video anomaly detection.